karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-02, Monday

-* ??h: Fleshed out `GameAppServiceInit` to replace the config that was being handled by `GameApplication`.
+* 0.25h: Started to flesh out `GameAppServiceInit` to replace the config that was being handled by `GameApplication`.
+    * Didn't get very far.
+Don't have enough documentation on how to use `JAXRSServerFactoryBean`.
+Should probably post a StackOverflow question on it.

+### 2013-12-03, Tuesday

+* 1.0h: Worked on fleshing out `GameAppServiceInit` some more.
+    * Got much farther.
+Currently hung up on how to register DynamicFeatures.